aminehaddad/django-environment-in-vagrant/README.md

 		},
 	}

-NOTE: If you already created your Heroku program, these are settings you need to add to your Heroku app:
+NOTE: Create a Heroku app on their website prior to hosting there.
+If you already created your Heroku program, these are settings you need to add to both your Heroku app and modify `settings/heroku.py` to read them.
+These settings are needed to match the ones above:

 	ALLOWED_HOSTS_IMPORT = my-site-staging.herokuapp.com
 	CONN_MAX_AGE = 600